tonnamrb/structure-project-flutter/.github/instructions/default.instructions.md

 - **Utility Functions:**
   - Store helper functions in `lib/presentation/util`

+- **Pages:**
+  - All page files must be placed in `lib/presentation/page`
+  - Each page must follow the structure: one page = one file
+  - Page must extend `GetView<Controller>` and be paired with its controller and binding

 - **Controller & Binding:**
   - Each controller must be placed in its own folder.
   - Binding file should be placed alongside the controller.